agrumery/aGrUM/README.md

 # Building

 It is strongly recommended to use ACT to build aGrUM.
-Act requires Python (>=3.8) and you will need, depending of your platform, the following tools:
+Act requires Python (>=3.9) and you will need, depending of your platform, the following tools:

-- Linux:
+- Linux (X86_64 and ARM):
   - Python
   - g++
   - CMake
-- MacOS:
+- MacOS (intel and ARM):
   - Python
   - xCode
   - CMake
 - Microsoft Windows:
   - Python
-  - Microsoft Visual 2022 Comunity Edition
+  - Microsoft Visual 2022 Community Edition
   - CMake

 If you chose not to use `act`, you can directly use CMake to build aGrUM, but you will need